merivale/victor/README.md

     "Grannie teases the cobra often."

 The `Preordained` and the `Regular` elaborations both interact with the `Negative` elaboration in much the same way as we saw in the previous section with the `Extended` and `Scattered` elaborations.
 There is a crucial semantic difference between a `Preordained Negative` or `Regular Negative` message on the one hand, and a `Negative Preordained` or `Negative Regular` message on the other.
-In the case of `Regular` messages which do have the optional `frequency` argument, there need be no ambiguity, since the order in which the elaborations is applied is reflected in the order of "not" and the adverb:
+In the case of `Regular` messages which do have the optional `frequency` argument, there need be no ambiguity, since the order in which the elaborations is applied is reflected in the order of `"not"` and the adverb:

     "Fred doesn't usually take the bus to work."

     "Fred usually doesn't take the bus to work."

 When the frequency argument is absent, however, the now familiar ambiguity emerges.
-This is precisely the ambiguity in the other example I gave in section 3.1:
+This is precisely the ambiguity in the other example I gave in section 3.2:

     "Claire doesn't drink."